 (1).
-Individual accounts receivable with significant a mount and single provision for bad debts Judgment basis or amount standard of single item amount Accounts Receivable - Amount of more than 5 million yuan (than 5 million yuan (inclusive) or more. (inclusive) or more; Other receivables - Amount of more Severe single amount and withdrawal method for single provision for bad debts (2).
-Bad debt provision accounts receivable by portfo olio Name Determine the basis for the combination Bad debt preparation method Aging combination Based on the age of credit risk combination to confirm the basis Aging analysis Low credit risk portfolio (1) Relevant guarantee deposits and deposits can be fully recovered when they are related to production and operation projects and expire; (2) Amounts due from subsidiaries in the company's consolidation; difference between the present value of (3).
-Withdrawing bad debt provision method of acco 0.1 Aging Accounts receivable ratio (%) Other receivable (%) Within a year 5.00 5.00 1-2 years 10.00 10.00 2-3 years 20.00 20.00 3-4 years 30.00 30.00 4-5 years 40.00 40.00 Over 5 years 100.00 100.00
+Individual accounts receivable with significant a Judgment basis or amount standard of single item amount Accounts Receivable - Amount of more than 5 million yuan ( than 5 million yuan (inclusive) or more. (inclusive) or more; Other receivables - Amount of mor Severe single amount and withdrawal method for single provision for bad debts If there is any objective evidence showing that impairment itest, provision for bad debts will be made based on the different and its book value.
+U 1 (2).
+Bad debt provision accounts receivable by portfe olio Name Determine the basis for the combination Bad debt preparation method Aging combination Based on the age of credit risk combination to confirm the basis Aging analysis Low credit risk portfolio (1) Relevant guarantee deposits and deposits can be fully recovered when they are related to production and operation projects and expire; (2) Amounts due from subsidiaries in the company's consolidation; difference between the present value of (3).
+Withdrawing bad debt provision method of acco value Aging Accounts receivable ratio (%) Other receivable (%) Within a year 5.00 5.0 1-2 years 10.00 10.0 2-3 years 20.00 20.0 3-4 years 30.00 30.0 4-5 years 40.00 40.0 Over 5 years 100.00 100.0